sullivg2/sullivg2.github.io/_posts/2018-02-07-lessons-learned.md

 **Here is what our club is looking like as of right now:**

 - 9 x Moonlander2 ASIC stick miners currently mining Litecoin with an average hashing rate of 29,833 kH/s.

-{% img 'posts/moonlanders.jpg' %}

 - 3 x GPU miners currently mining Sumokoin with an average hashing rate of 934H/S.

-{% img 'posts/gpu.jpg' %}

 ## Market Struggles and the Impact on the Club